Error and Resource Estimates of Variational Quantum Algorithms for Solving Differential Equations Based on Runge-Kutta Methods: Analysis of the Variational Quantum Algorithm

 \subsection{Estimations based on a toy model}

 In order to apply the error and resource estimates from Sec.~\ref{sec: Analysis with Shot Noise Scaling} in practice (such as we do in Sec.\ref{sec: numerics}), we need to make estimates on several quantities.
-Especially challenging is the estimation of the condition number $\kappa(A)$, $\|A\|$, $\|C\|$ and $\|A^{-1} C\|$ that are needed for the estimates on shot noise as derived in Sec.~\ref{subsec: Estimation of the Shot noise} and the estimation of the Lipschitz constant $L_{fy}$, as defined in Eq.~\eqref{eq:definition Lipschitz constant}.\\ As those quantities depend on $A$ and $C$, we are taking the following considerations: Both $A$ and $C$ depend on expectation values from quantum circuits as written in Eq.~\eqref{eq: general form A and C evaluation}.
+Especially challenging is the estimation of the condition number $\kappa(A)$, $\|A\|$, $\|C\|$ and $\|A^{-1} C\|$ that are needed for the estimates on shot noise as derived in Sec.~\ref{subsec: Estimation of the Shot noise} and the estimation of the Lipschitz constant $L_{fy}$, as defined in Eq.~\eqref{eq:definition Lipschitz constant}.

+As those quantities depend on $A$ and $C$, we are taking the following considerations: Both $A$ and $C$ depend on expectation values from quantum circuits as written in Eq.~\eqref{eq: general form A and C evaluation}.
 The parameters $\bm{\theta}(\tau_k)$ at specific time steps $\tau_k$ vary a lot depending on the instance being solved.
-Since the expectation values that constitute the coefficients of $A$ and $C$ are depending on these parameters as well as the chosen Ansatz, it is non-viable to estimate them in general.\\ However, motivated by the fact that expectation values of parametrized quantum circuits defined as in our chosen Ansatz (see Eq.~\eqref{eq:Ansatz}) resemble truncated Fourier series (see Refs.~\cite{schuld2021effect,landman2022classically}), we simulate plausible coefficients of $A$ and $C$ according to the following toy model:\\ Let us assume that each of the elements $A_{k,l}$ and $C_{k}$ take the form of functions $w_{k,l}(\tilde{\theta})$ and $w_{k}(\tilde{\theta})$ in one input parameter $\tilde{\theta}$, respectively:
+Since the expectation values that constitute the coefficients of $A$ and $C$ are depending on these parameters as well as the chosen Ansatz, it is non-viable to estimate them in general.

+However, motivated by the fact that expectation values of parametrized quantum circuits defined as in our chosen Ansatz (see Eq.~\eqref{eq:Ansatz}) resemble truncated Fourier series (see Refs.~\cite{schuld2021effect,landman2022classically}), we simulate plausible coefficients of $A$ and $C$ according to the following toy model: